uadmin/uadmin-docs/api/database_functions.rst

 ------------
 `Back To Top`_

+.. code-block:: go

+    func GetDB() *gorm.DB

 GetDB returns a pointer to the DB.

-Function:

-.. code-block:: go

-    func() *gorm.DB

 Before we proceed to the example, read `Tutorial Part 9 - Introduction to API`_ to familiarize how API works in uAdmin.